Data Protection and CCTV

 INFORMATION COMMISSIONERS OFFICE

 It is essential that there is a clear basis for the handling of any personal information and the handling of images relating to individuals is no different.
-It is important to establish who has responsibility for the control of the images, i.e. what is to be recorded, how the images should be used and to whom they may be disclosed.
+It is important to show who has responsibility for the control of the images, i.e. what is to be recorded, how the images should be used and to whom they may be disclosed.

 It is the Data Controller which is the organisation responsible for a) making decisions about the processing of the images and b) ensuring compliance with DPA legislation.
 So it is the RMC Company Directors in their capacity as Data Controllers who will allow other organisations, such as the company installing the CCTV or the managing agent, to process the images on their behalf.
 They would then be under contract as data processors.
 In this the freehold RMC Directors would remain data controllers and be responsible under the DPA for any processing of the images.